 Traditional AV products rely on 4 key methods for detecting malware:

 Like Heuristics, this approach for dynamic security targets behaviour exhibited by malware.
 For example, is the file changing the file system or the system registry, or is it spawning additional processes?
 The obvious problem with this approach is that the malware must execute before it is detected, which may mean that damage is caused before the malware is quarantined.

 In this case, the AV calculates hashes over different parts of the file (such as MD5 hash), then analyses that hash to see if it matches the hash of a known virus.
 If it does, then the AV determines that the file is a virus.
 The problem with hashes is that if a single bit gets changed in any of the code areas used to generate the hashes, the hashes produced are wildly different, and may therefore result in the file as not being detected as a virus.

-Where does this leave traditional AntiVirus?
+Where does this leave the traditional AntiVirus in dynamic security?

 At Com-X, we think this leaves traditional antivirus approaches in a difficult position.
 More and more IT managers we come across are looking for a less “static” approach that doesn’t rely on signature files and doesn’t wait until the malware has actually activated.
-The constant scanning of files and signature file updates hampers the performance of endpoint devices, and also impacts user experience and productivity.
+The constant scanning of files and signature file updates hampers the performance of endpoint devices and also impacts user experience and productivity.

-The demand from IT Managers is for genuine threat prevention instead of the traditional historical and reactive signature based approach to malware.
+The demand from IT Managers is for genuine threat prevention instead of the traditional historical and reactive signature-based approach to malware.